-Regardless of whether he’s abusive or not, don’t tell him you’re recording the conversations; just do it.
-If you find you don’t need them, you can delete them later.
-Or you can save them up to tell him about them one day (multiple years later).
+Don’t tell him you’re recording the conversations; just do it.
+If you don’t need them, you can delete them later.
+Or you can save them up to tell him about one day.

 Perhaps he is actually kind and understanding.
 In that case, you can share the recordings with him ten years from now (at least ten years from now) and have a good laugh about them.

 Whatever you do, don’t tell him about the recordings now.
 He does not ever need to hear about this practice for you both to benefit from it.

 *In some regions, it’s illegal to record people without their consent.
-Seeing as abuse is also illegal, I’d say it’s better to record someone who turns out not to be abusive, than to experience abuse and have no way of knowing what happened besides your own memory.
-Again, you don’t need to tell anyone about the recordings (and in fact I recommend not doing so): they’re just for you.
+Seeing as abuse is also illegal (or should be), I’d say it’s better to record someone who turns out not to be abusive, than to experience abuse and have no way of knowing what happened besides your own memory.
+Again, you don’t need to tell anyone about the recordings; they’re just for you.

 **Obviously, don’t do this if doing so seems dangerous.
 (Which in itself is a major red flag—as in, if you’re worried he’ll get violent, explode, or seek retaliation if he finds out he’s being recorded, you are in danger, whether you’re recording him or not.)
-The point is only you can know what you need to do.
+The point is only you can know what to do.
 You can trust yourself; do literally whatever you need to do to be safe.

 2. Find two kind people*** and tell them about some of the fights you’ve had, from start to finish.

-Just tell them about whatever comes to mind: any incident, anything he said or did that still bothers you.
+Just tell them whatever comes to mind: any incident, anything he said or did that still bothers you.

-Your listeners might not say anything useful.
+Your listeners might not know what to say.
 That’s fine.
 You just need to hear yourself say out loud what he did—that alone will help you consider whether it was acceptable.